Rotating Header Image

 • Greg Liston is currently pursuing doctoral studies in systematic theology, after recently completing 7½ years as the senior pastor of Hillsborough Baptist Church.
 Previous roles include strategic management consulting and a Ph.D. in quantum physics.
 He is married to Diane and has two children, Emily (12) and James (8).

-• Andrea McDougall is an Anglican priest who is currently studying at Otago University for a PhD on Karl Barth’s theology of humility.
+• Andrea McDougall is an Anglican priest – originally from Auckland but currently studying full time in Dunedin writing her PhD on Karl Barth’s Theology of Humility.

 • Simon McLeay is the Senior Minister at St Peters in the City, Tauranga.
 As the son of a Presbyterian Minister he has listened to and been formed by preaching all his life.
 Simon is married to Karen a Dietitian and has three school-age children.
 Simon has served in four diverse churches, been a mission consultant with his denomination and served as Auckland coordinator for the Alpha Course.
 He also has a M.Min and is one of the Moderators of the Kaimai Presbytery.